 Hazrat Inayat Khan

-Sound Healing or Therapy is being used widely for pain management, stress, sleep disorders, depression, anxiety, Post Traumatic Stress Disorder (PTSD), for difficult life transitions like birth and death, to break gallstones, post stroke and operation recovery, cognitive functioning deficits, headaches, behavioral problems, premenstrual syndrome,and deep relaxation.
+Sound Healing or Therapy is being used widely for pain management, stress, sleep disorders, depression, anxiety, Post Traumatic Stress Disorder (PTSD), for difficult life transitions like birth and death, to break gallstones, post-stroke and operation recovery, cognitive functioning deficits, headaches, behavioural problems, premenstrual syndrome, and deep relaxation.
 Today Sound Therapy is on the frontiers of modern neuroscience.
 And there is cutting edge research that shows how sound could impact the disintegration of cancer cells.

 Joshua Leeds, an expert in the field of psychoacoustics, the study of the effects of sound on the human nervous system says, “Sound healing is trending up.
 It’s like where yoga was 15 years ago.
 People are realizing that sound is a viable medium to address distress, enhance learning, even work with an autistic child.”